 However, it is not something worthy of so much panic these days, because Microsoft has officially called Safely Remove Hardware quits on user’s requirements.

 USB drive is very popular nowadays.
-Do you know how to format USB drive?
+How to format USB drive?
 This article will show you how to format USB flash drive with three free USB formatters.

 As part of a new update, the Redmond company has modified the way Windows 10 handles disconnecting USBs or Thunderbolt storage devices.
 This change applies to USB thumb drives, external hard drives, flash drives, and even data transfer connections between PCs and smartphones.